Is Your Stadium Ready to Support 5G Capabilities?

 Because stadiums and arenas are no longer standalone venues, mobile and wireless connectivity must extend beyond the buildings themselves.

 Moving outside, concourses and plazas connect fans to the indoor action through large video displays.
 It’s no longer just about catching the big game, but also enjoying unique and fun experiences in and around the venue.
 In today’s mixed-use developments, sports venues provide a hub for year-round entertainment and gathering – even on days when there are no sporting events.
 Surrounding restaurants, shops and hotels also need mobile and wireless connectivity to support a seamless experience across the entire area.

 5G capabilities will be the connectivity enabler for the small “cities” that pop up around stadiums and arenas, supporting up to 1 million connected devices per 0.38 square miles as compared to approximately 2,000 connected devices per 0.38 square miles with 4G.

 For example, before, during and after an event, nearby restaurants can send fans in that area access to exclusive deals through their mobile devices.
 If embedded sensors in IoT devices indicate long wait times to exit parking garages, an adjacent hotel may invite fans via their smartphones and messages on smart screens to relax in their lounge while traffic clears out.

 The launch of 5G later this year will bring enhanced capacity and lower latency straight to your stadium or arena, transforming the digital experience for fans, athletes, coaches and staff inside and outside the venue.

 Belden can ensure that you have the right fiber optic cable system in place to support these enhanced 5G capabilities when they arrive.
 Want more information?
-Visit www.belden.com/solutions/enterprise/stadiums-venues.
+Visit our stadiums and venues webpage.